Tia Kofi

-Lawrence John Bolton, better known by the stage name Tia Kofi, is a British drag queen and singer from Clapham, South London.
+Lawrence John Bolton (born 27 September 1990), better known by the stage name Tia Kofi, is a British drag queen and singer from Clapham, South London.
 They are best known for competing on the second series of RuPaul's Drag Race UK (2021), and winning the second series of RuPaul's Drag Race: UK vs. the World (2024).

 Early life

 Bolton was born in Essex to a Nigerian mother (d.
 2022) and a British father who met at university.
 They attended the University of Nottingham, but did not graduate.